 Cambridge is one of the few universities in the world which adopts a collegiate system.
 Things you might want to consider when you are choosing a college include the provision of welfare, financial aid and accommodation, opening hours of college library, proximity to the city centre and distance from departments, lecture halls and grocery stores.
 Compare the pros and cons.
 If you are still indecisive, you can always opt for an open application, but do bear in mind that you might be allocated to a college which you don’t fancy as much.
 On top of that, some colleges might demand higher grades or entry requirements so do take note of that!

 If you have been granted an interview, well done!
-Make sure that you are familiar with whatever you have learnt in your A Levels (or equivalent) syllabus and attempt to read around the subject.
+Make sure that you are familiar with whatever you have learnt in your A-Levels (or equivalent) syllabus and attempt to read around the subject.
 You can be asked anything (but it will always be related to your subject) or a question or talk about your personal statement or submitted essays.
-It is unlikely that you’ll be asked to ‘defend’ your choice of college, and if you are it is an icebreaker.
+It is unlikely that you’ll be asked to ‘defend’ your choice of college, and if you are, it is normally an icebreaker.
 Each individual’s experience differs from one another.
-The university and some colleges provide mock interviews videos for viewing, so do check out their websites.
-The interviewers are nice, and will try his or her best to put you at ease.
+The university and some colleges provide mock interview videos for viewing, so do check out their websites.
+The interviewers are nice and will try their best to put you at ease.
 You might be surprised that most applicants have enjoyed their interview sessions.
-If you opt for an interview in Cambridge, and would like someone to help you get around, do drop us an email, and we will try our best to accommodate your needs.
+If you opt for an interview in Cambridge and would like someone to help you get around, do drop us an email, and we will try our best to accommodate your needs.